Almouhannad/SightMate-OCR-Service/README.md

 - **Domain Isolation**: Business rules remain independent of external frameworks
 - **Testability**: Easy to mock external dependencies through ports
 - **Flexibility**: Simple to swap implementations by creating new adapters

+### 🎨 Shared Annotation Logic

+The service implements a shared annotation system through the `ImageAnnotator` class, which provides:
+- Consistent visualization across different OCR models
+- Standardized bounding box drawing
+- Configurable annotation styles
+- Efficient image processing using OpenCV and supervision
+- Proper handling of image resizing and dimensions

+This shared logic ensures that regardless of which OCR model is used, the output annotations maintain a consistent look and feel, making it easier to compare results between different models.

 ## 🛠️ Setup and Installation